 We give a short description of the location and the purpose of the various subprograms.
 We list them in the order as they appear in the flowchart Fig. 2.1.
-Since all code files are collected in subdirectories of the $\sim icon/src$ directory with only very few exceptions, we will abbreviate this by the symbol SRC.
+Since all code files are collected in subdirectories of the \sim icon/src directory with only very few exceptions, we will abbreviate this by the symbol SRC.

-- program icon: (SRC/drivers/icon.f90) main program of ICON sets global attributes including a version number, initializes MPI. - read\master\namelist: (SRC/namelists/mo\master\namelist.f90) reads icon\master.namelist. - atmo\model: (SRC/drivers/mo\atmo\model.f90) calls all relevant subprograms for the atmosphere.
-At this point, the ocean model or some special test modes call ocean\model and icon\testbed instead of atmo\model, respectively.
-In that way, the ocean is well separated from the atmospheric part and the calling sequences in ocean\model are rather distinct from the atmo\model, although the organization of the code in parts of an initialization phase, time integration loop, cleanup phase is similar. - construct\atmo\model: (SRC/drivers/mo\atmo\model.f90) calls the reading of namelists and all important initializations outside time integration loop. - read\atmo\namelist: (SRC/namelists/mo\read\namelists.f90) reads namelists concerning the atmospheric model. - atmo\nonhydrostatic: (SRC/drivers/mo\atmo\nonhydrostatic.f90) calls all relevant subprograms to initialize and simulate a nonhydrostatic atmosphere. - construct\atmo\nonhydrostatic: (SRC/drivers/mo\atmo\nonhydrostatic.f90) call all subprograms establishing the derived types needed for the nonhydrostatic model and assigning all relevant variables concerning the choice of dynamics equations.
+- program icon: (SRC/drivers/icon.f90) main program of ICON sets global attributes including a version number, initializes MPI. - init_master_control: (SRC/drivers/mo_master_control.f90) assigns MPI ranks (processor) to each model part, e.g. atmosphere, ocean. - read_master_namelist: (SRC/namelists/mo_master_namelist.f90) reads icon_master.namelist. - atmo_model: (SRC/drivers/mo_atmo_model.f90) calls all relevant subprograms for the atmosphere.
+At this point, the ocean model or some special test modes call ocean_model and icon_testbed instead of atmo_model, respectively.
+In that way, the ocean is well separated from the atmospheric part and the calling sequences in ocean_model are rather distinct from the atmo_model, although the organization of the code in parts of an initialization phase, time integration loop, cleanup phase is similar. - construct_atmo_model: (SRC/drivers/mo_atmo_model.f90) calls the reading of namelists and all important initializations outside time integration loop. - read_atmo_namelist: (SRC/namelists/mo_read_namelists.f90) reads namelists concerning the atmospheric model. - atmo_nonhydrostatic: (SRC/drivers/mo_atmo_nonhydrostatic.f90) calls all relevant sub-programs to initialize (also memory allocation) and simulate a nonhydrostatic atmosphere, and to free memory at the end. - construct_atmo_nonhydrostatic: (SRC/drivers/mo_atmo_nonhydrostatic.f90) call all sub-programs establishing the derived types needed for the nonhydrostatic model and assigning all relevant variables concerning the choice of dynamics equations.